“We are what we repeatedly do. Excellence then is not an act but a habit.” – Aristotle

 - Do a mindfulness or gratefulness meditation.
 Gratitude is directly linked to inner happiness.

 - Have sex.
 Orgasm releases the hormone prolactin, which suppresses dopamine levels.
 Dopamine keeps your body and brain awake—without it, you fall asleep.
 Moreover, sex releases oxytocin, the “feel-good” hormone; oxytocin releases stress and anxiety, which can help your body fall into a restful sleep.
+You could even consider incoperating something like penis rings for men for extra pleasure, for a better nights sleep!

 Go to bed at the same time every night and wake up at the same time every day.
 This will start to discipline your circadian rhythms.
 If you go to bed every night at 11pm for two months straight, your body will start to naturally get sleepy at 11pm.